Lifeline Frequently asked questions

 Can I upgrade my Access Wireless phone?

-Do I get to choose my free Access Wireless phone?
+Do I get to choose my Access Wireless phone?

 Are there any restrictions that apply to my Access Wireless service?